 Students who wish to register for credits that will be counted toward their degree but that will be earned through off-campus activities, such as research or independent study at a national laboratory, must list these activities as part of their plan of study and receive prior approval from their advisor and dean.
 Credits are calculated on the basis of 1 credit for three hours per week per semester and may not exceed the limits of full-time registration, namely 12 credit hours per semester and 6 per summer session.

 Leave of Absence

-Permanent withdrawal from a graduate program is a serious matter that deserves careful consideration by students in consultation with their advisor.
-If a leave of absence is not in the student’s best interest, the student should inform the dean responsible for the program in writing of the intention to terminate graduate status.
+Permanent withdrawal from a graduate program is a serious matter that deserves careful consideration.
+Students should consult with their advisor to determine whether a leave of absence or a permanent withdrawal is the best course of action.
+Students must inform both the program director and academic dean in writing of their intention to terminate matriculation in a program.